Tyler-Liquornik/foodwise-future/README.md

 Check out the project: https://foodwise-future.netlify.app/

-FoodWise is an innovative mobile application designed to combat food waste by empowering users to track, manage, and optimize their food consumption.
+FoodWise is an innovative mobile and desktop web application designed to combat food waste by empowering users to track, manage, and optimize their food consumption.
 By leveraging cutting-edge AI and user-friendly scanning technology, the app helps individuals and businesses reduce food waste, save money, and contribute to environmental sustainability.

 FoodWise was designed as a scalable solution to address food wastage, particularly with students in mind.
 It was completely designed in less than 24 hours for a project for Ivey's Leveraging Information Technology 3322K.